 click here for a pdf version of this destination write-up - easier to print - no photos

-Sri Lanka is famous for the endemism of its plants, birds and other animals.
-Some 33 bird species have been given full endemic status, including the wonderful Red-faced Malkoha, Ceylon Blue Magpie, Layard’s Parakeet, Ceylon Swallow and Yellow-eared Bulbul.
-Many others have island forms, such as the local Black-rumped Flameback which has deep crimson upperparts.
-We have a good chance of seeing all the endemics.
+Sri Lanka is famous for the endemism of its plants, birds and other animal.
+Some 35 bird species have been given full endemic status, including the wonderful Red-faced Malkoha, Ceylon Blue Magpie, Layard’s Parakeet, Ceylon Swallow and Yellow-eared Bulbul.
+We have a good chance of seeing all of Sri Lanka’s unique species.
 The island also attracts some very special wintering birds, and is home to an array of fabulous butterflies, making it one of the world’s biodiversity hotspots.

 For many years we have wanted to run a tour to this verdant, beautiful island, since the birds are special and most are easily seen.
 But we had been put off by a lack of good accommodation near some of the birdwatching sites.
-Now, after a comprehensive recce, we offer an innovative itinerary which includes the less well known but wonderful Wilpattu National Park, and a high level of comfort throughout including reasonable transfer journey times on good roads.
+Now, after improvements in infrastructure, we are pleased to offer an innovative itinerary which includes the less well known but wonderful Wilpattu National Park, and a high level of comfort throughout.
 The lower elevations are hot and humid all year so good hotels make a real difference.
 For instance, Sinharaja is a fabulous rainforest experience which is made all the better for staying at a nearby lodge with lovely rooms and a pool in a beautiful hillside setting.

-After an overnight flight, we will arrive in the morning and head straight for Wilpattu for a two night stay, reaching there by lunch time.
-After that we will birdwatch in the lodge grounds and immediate area for our first endemics and commoner birds, including Southern Coucal, the deep red Ceylon Swallow, Green Imperial Pigeon, Blue-faced Malkoha, Coppersmith and Ceylon Small Barbets, Green Warbler and Purple-rumped Sunbird.
-Indian Pitta often winters here.
+After an overnight flight, we will arrive in the morning and head straight for Wilpattu for a two night stay.
+After lunch we will birdwatch in the lodge grounds and immediate area for our first endemics and commoner birds, including Southern Coucal, the deep red Ceylon Swallow, Green Imperial Pigeon, Blue-faced Malkoha, Indian Pitta, Coppersmith and Ceylon Small Barbets, Green Warbler and Purple-rumped Sunbird.

 Here there is more good birding right on our doorstep, so we will explore the various local habitats during our three night stay.
 Some of the forest and edge birds we expect are Crested Hawk Eagle, Shaheen Falcon, Ceylon Grey Hornbill, Jerdon’s Nightjar, Crested Tree Swift, Indian Swiftlet, Ceylon Woodshrike, Pale-billed Flowerpecker, Dark-fronted and Brown-capped Babblers, Blyth’s Reed Warbler, Ceylon Green-pigeon, Orange-headed Ground-thrush and White-naped Flameback.
 Along the way we may well find Toque Macaques, Tufted Grey Langurs and Sri Lanka Giant Squirrels, plus huge Land and Water Monitors.
 This area has, like all the sites, good paths in areas that our local guide knows well.
 The birding is consequently very enjoyable without being especially challenging.